Editing, leadership & team building

 Mariam Darb

-News Associate Managing Editor
+News Managing Editor, Social Media Managing Editor

 "Audrey puts 110% in every single task and story she does.
 Whether it’s something as simple as doing a first edit on a page or being out in the field reporting, you will always see her dedicated to making sure the Southerner is to its best standard."